Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 * [#787](https://github.com/Icinga/icinga-powershell-framework/pull/787) Fixes the return value in case the `Agent` component could not be installed from `$FALSE` to `null`

+## 1.13.3 (tbd)

+* [#800](https://github.com/Icinga/icinga-powershell-framework/pull/800) Fixes an issue for certain plugins, like `Invoke-IcingaCheckProcess`, which reports unknown if MetricsOverTime is used for checks that do not write performance data

 ## 1.13.2 (2025-02-03)

 [Issues and PRs](https://github.com/Icinga/icinga-powershell-framework/milestone/40)